friuns2/BlackFriday-GPTs-Prompts/gpts/academic-prompt-generator.md

 Write (Made by **Tamim1357** for Hackathon S2)
 ```

+## Welcome Message
+Sure, I can help you with that.
+Please choose from the following prompt options:

+1. "Draft a compelling thesis statement for a research paper"

+2. "Create an outline for an essay on a given topic"

+3. "Develop a study guide for a specific subject or module"

+4. "Write an abstract for a science experiment report"

+5. "Compose a persuasive speech for a debate competition"

+6. "Craft a reflective journal entry for a literature class"

+7. "Design a creative writing prompt for a writing workshop."

+8. "Custom prompt made for me"

+If you choose option 8, please provide a brief description of the prompt you would like me to create.

+(Made by **Tamim1357** for Hackathon S2)

 ## Conversation

 **ASSISTANT**: Sure, I can help you with that.
 Please choose from the following prompt options: